ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace that contains the NSG in which you want to create rules.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 5. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 5. Select the NSG in which you want to create the rule.
-The "Network security group details" page is displayed.
+The Network security group details page is displayed.

 6. In the Inbound rules section, click **Create rule**.
-The "Create rule" panel is displayed.
+The Create rule panel is displayed.

 7. Complete the steps provided in the [Creating an NSG with inbound rules and members](#create-nsg-custom}) section.